cgossain/FirebaseIdentity/README.md

 This library handles this error via the `AuthManagerReauthenticating` protocol.

 However as an added bonus, this library also tracks the last user sign in time and will optimistically request reauthentication if more that 5 minutes have elapsed since the last sign in (5 minutes matches the currently documented Firebase recent sign in threshhold).
-The benifit of tracking this locally is that we can avoid an additional network request that we know will generate this error anyways.
+The benefit of tracking this locally is that we can avoid an additional network request that we know will generate this error anyways.

 Reauthentication only applies when a user is already signed in so a good place to implement this protocol would be on a view controller that provides the account profile change UI.
 For example,